mia-platform/documentation/docs/runtime_suite/crud-service.md

 in response you will obtain the document if already exist or a new document if is not present.
 The document will reflect all the updates you specified.

-**note**: if you don't specify the query string the first document is updated.
+>**note**: if you don't specify the query string the first document of the collection is updated.

 If instead of ```$set``` you use ```$setOnInsert``` values are set only if the document don't exist.

 With upsert-one you can also manipulate a single document in the same instance when you insert or update it.
 This is really useful when you want to update the document and set a value at the same time.
 It follows the details.

-**note**: CRUD performs two steps with upsert-one, first search for the document and second update it or insert a new one.
-Be aware that the operation is not atomic.
+>**note**: CRUD performs two steps with upsert-one, first search for the document and second update it or insert a new one.
+Be aware that this operation is not atomic.

 ##### Unset an item value